This article has been contributed by Saijo George.

 This is the site for writer Alan Trotter – and this writer sure has a way with words!
 Starting with an almost blank page, site visitors can click on certain underlined words to elaborate on that point – putting them in the driver’s seat of the written content they consume.

-And there you have it folks, some great web design inspiration to get you started on your next creative project.
-Please share you favourite ones in the comments section below and make sure you come back to get more great ideas and inspiration each month.
+There you have it, folks, some great web design inspiration to get you started on your next creative project.
+Please share your favorite ones in the comments section below and make sure you come back to get more great ideas and inspiration each month.